NYCPlanning/labs-starter-app/README.md

 ## Architecture

-"Lay of the land" structure of the codebase, components,
+{"Lay of the land" structure of the codebase, components...}

 ### Backend services

 - **Carto** - Description of this service
 - **github static content** - Description of this service
 - **mapzen api** - Description of this service
-- **anything that the frontend app consumes** - Description of this service
+- {Replace this list with the app's backend service dependencies.}

 ## Testing and checks